andi4000/pi_jukebox/README.md

 1. Get Raspberry Pi
 2. Get push buttons with LEDs and wire them properly with resistors
 3. Use `gpio readall` and `pinout` to find out pin numbering (see "Useful Development Tools" below)
-4. Configure pin numbering in `jukebox.py` script
+4. Configure the BCM pin numbering for the buttons and LEDs(from `gpio readall`) in `jukebox.py` script

 ## Usage
 - clone repo